libretime/libretime/docs/_docs/contribute.md

 ---
+title: Contribute to Libretime
 layout: article
-title: Contributing to LibreTime
-git: contribute.md
+category: dev
+permalink: /contribute
 ---

 > LibreTime is a fork of AirTime due to stalled development of the FLOSS version.
 For background on this,